ipvalverde/PipelineNet/README.md

 Here is the difference between those two in PipelineNet:
 - Chain of responsibility:
     - Returns a value;
-    - Have a fallback function to execute at the end of the chain;
+    - Have a fallback to execute at the end of the chain;
     - Used when you want that only one middleware to get executed based on an input, like the exception handling example;
 - Pipeline:
     - Does not return a value;